 - Suggestions can be submitted by email to firstname.lastname@example.org or by filling out a STCC Library Purchase Request Form found on the Faculty Services page.

 - All library users are welcome to suggest items that should be added to the collections by submitting recommendations at the circulation desk.

 - Fill out the purchase request form on the Faculty Services Page.

 - If the STCC Library doesn't have what you need, and you can tell from the catalog that it's in another library, you can request that the item be sent from that other library.
 We will call you when it arrives.

-- If you can tell from the catalog that none of the C/W MARS libraries has the item you need, come to the reference desk for Interlibrary Loan assistance (the process that lets libraries lend each other materials outside of local networks).
+- If you can tell from the catalog that none of the HELM libraries has the item you need, come to the reference desk for Interlibrary Loan assistance (the process that lets libraries lend each other materials outside of local networks) or fill out an ILL request form.
 Please note: this can take 8+ work days.

 - Students should sign into computers using their WebAdvisor username & password.
 For more information on the campus' print management system for students, please visit Printing for Students.

 - Guests can be logged into computers at the Computer Help Desk and are expected to pick up and pay for their copies (B&W only) at the Circulation Desk.

 - Costs are 10 cents a page for black and white whether you are copying or printing.
 Color printing is not available for guests.

 - The charge for double sided copies is 15 cents.

 - Cover sheets are available for faxes next to the copier.